-In May 2019, the Company announced the signing with AstraZeneca of a collaborative research agreement with exclusive licensing options to co-develop five multi-armed oncolytic viruses derived from Invir.IOTM.
+In May 2019, the Company announced the signing with AstraZeneca of a collaborative research agreement with exclusive licensing options to co-develop five multi-armed oncolytic viruses derived from Invir.IO $^{\rm m}$.
 The agreement calls for the Company to bring its expertise in the area of oncolytic viruses, including viral design and viral engineering, based on its optimized Vaccinia virus integrating the double TK-RR-deletion.
-Transgene will undertake the preclinical co-finances 50% of the costs of two Phase I trials of TG4050 with the goal of obtaining a first proof of concept of the myvac\ technology.
+Transgene will undertake the preclinical development in vitro of the candidates.
+Transgene received